 Connect the inductor and capacitor in series as shown in Figure 2.
 By measuring the resonant frequency, f_r , of the LC circuit, you should be able to extract c, the speed of light.
-In order to get a more accurate measure of the resonance frequency take at least 15 to 20 measurements of the output voltage across the resistor using the oscilloscope for frequencies between roughly f_r -20% and f_r +20% (the exact range will depend on your choice for R).
-From these data points fit a quadratic polynomial and, from this equation for the best fit curve, determine f_r analytically.
+In order to get a more accurate measure of the resonance frequency take at least 15 to 20 measurements of the output voltage across the resistor using the oscilloscope for frequencies between roughly f_r -5% and f_r +5% (the exact range will depend on your choice for R).
+Near the peak the curve will look like a parabola.
+Using the data points close enough to the peak (for the approximation that the curve is parabolic to be a good one) fit a quadratic polynomial and, from this equation for the best fit curve, determine f_r analytically.
 Estimate the error in your calculations of L and C (due to end effects and your estimates for the geometric parameters), and the error in f_r (which can be determined by the uncertainty in the fit parameters of your polynomial).
 What is the resulting uncertainty in c?
 (Hint: It should be very small if the experiment is done properly.)

-Figure 2: Series LC circuit
+Figure 2: Series LC circuit.